 The anatomy of a wave

 We all know waves break, but do you know how?
-When waves travel through deep water without obstacles, they head to shore with a massive force.
+When waves travel through deep water without obstacles, they head to the shore with a massive force.
 As soon as they reach shallow water, they slow down and their crest starts to grow.
-As with icebergs, the crest we see moving on the surface of the water is only a part of the wave, which actually extends all the way down to the ocean floor.
+As with icebergs, the crest we see moving on the surface of the water is only a small part of the wave, which actually extends all the way down to the ocean floor.

 When a wave hits an obstacle, the lower part of the wave slows down, while the upper part continues to move, spilling over.
 Now, it is the way the wave spills over that surfers are interested in.

 There’s that one point when the wave tilts forward just enough, creating that sought-after shape of a rolling wave.
 This shape depends on the seabed – the steeper the seabed, the steeper the wave will be.
-Barreling waves, the holy grail of surfing, happen when deep water suddenly meets shallow water.
+Barreling waves, the holy grail of surfing, are formed when deep water suddenly meets shallow water.
 When the transition on the seabed is smoother, gentler waves are formed, which are ideal for beginner surfers.

 Types of surf breaks

-There are four main types of surf breaks:
+Depending on the seabed, there are four main types of surf breaks: